GM recalling nearly 69K Bolt electric cars due to fire risk

 Some 2019 Bolts and all 2020 and 2021 versions have cells made at an LG Chem plant in Holland, Michigan, and are not included in the recall, he said.

 GM hopes to find the cause and have a permanent repair as quickly as possible after the first of the year, Ortega said.
-Engineers are looking at several potential causes and don't have a prevailing theory, he told reporters Friday on a conference call.
+Engineers are looking at several potential causes, he told reporters Friday on a conference call.

 Until the software updates can be done, GM is asking owners to manually change adjustable settings to keep the batteries from being charged fully.
 Owners who aren’t able to do this should park their Bolts outdoors and contact a dealer, Ortega said.

-Ortega said the GM noticed the fires and began investigating in July, and it’s cooperating with NHTSA’s probe.
+Ortega said the GM noticed the fires and began investigating in July, and it’s cooperating with NHTSA.

 The software change will cut about 10% from the Bolt's range on a single charge.
-GM says it understands owners could be upset about their cars not being fully functional, and it will address complaints on a case-by-case basis.
-Older Bolts have a range of about 238 miles per charge.
+GM said it understands owners could be upset about their cars not being fully functional, and it will address complaints on a case-by-case basis.
+Older Bolts can go about 238 miles (383 kilometers) per charge.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.